TonyPhan0505/Noise-Mobile-App/README.md

 # Nostagram

-Nostagram is an iOS and Android blogging app for couples in long-distance relationships to keep their everyday memories safe and vivid forever.
+Nostagram is an iOS blogging app for couples in long-distance relationships to keep their everyday memories safe and vivid forever.
 They can easily find any memory any time.

 # Features
 - Authentication and authorization with JWT.